 After working in various framing stores, Patrick’s business ambitions turned to the conservation and installation of art collections.
 All this experience is summed up by the studio he runs at 160 Elm Street just east of the City Centre.

-PGF frames the art collection of Global Affairs Canada that hangs in diplomatic missions around the world.
+PGF frames the art collection of Global Affairs Canada that hangs in diplomatic missions worldwide.
 The exclusive collection itself dates back to the 1960s and features pieces by living Canadian artists who carefully avoid political and controversial subjects.
-The Department of Crown/Indigenous Relations relies on Patrick’s expertise for its incredible collection as well.
+The Department of Crown/Indigenous Relations also relies on Patrick’s expertise for its incredible collection.